-If you read our last post on Carnaval in Spain, you probably want to know more about Carnaval in Barcelona.
-In this post, we’ll be talking about the activities that go on in Barcelona during the celebration.
+If you read our last post on Carnaval in Spain, you probably want more info on the celebration.
+In this post, we’ll be talking about the activities that go on here in Barcelona.

-Carnival begins on Fat Thursday in Barcelona (Dijous Gracias in Catalan).
-This is a day where people begin to feast on whatever their heart desires.
-Carnaval is all about overindulgence and people are allowed to eat whatever they want during this week.
-Barcelona markets celebrate Fat Thursday with many food eating competitions.
+Barcelona Carnival begins on Fat Thursday (Dijous Gracias).
+On this day, the feast begins and people are allowed to eat whatever they want.
+The Barcelona markets celebrate Fat Thursday with many food eating competitions.

 In fact, the market celebrations kick off with a famous omelette eating competition!
-In this competition, people must choose which vendor’s omelette is the tastiest.
-At the end of the competition, one lucky vendor gets a prize.
+In this competition, the people must choose which vendor’s omelette is the tastiest.
+At the end of this competition, one lucky vendor gets a prize.

 Omelettes aren’t the only thing being eaten on Fat Thursday.
-Throughout the city, you will find other food celebrations that supply chocolates and traditional Catalan sausages.
-Sardines are also huge during Carnaval here so you’ll definitely see some sardine tasting.
+Throughout the city, you will find other food celebrations with chocolates and traditional Catalan sausages.
+Additionally, you’ll find that sardines are a popular food during Carnaval.

 DIFFERENT NEIGHBORHOODS HAVE DIFFERENT CELEBRATIONS

 Each neighborhood in Barcelona organizes its own parade and festival.
-So, look for posters that talk about the different activities and events taking place in each neighborhood.
-These activities include costume competitions, food tasting competitions, and cooking competitions.
+Keep an eye out for posters that talk about the different activities and events taking place in each neighborhood.
+These activities include costume competitions, food tasting, and cooking competitions.

 CELEBRATION AT SCHOOLS

-Carnaval isn’t just for the adults here!
-Kids are a big part of the Carnaval celebration in Barcelona.
-In schools, each class is given a costume theme for every day of the week.
-You will see children marching around neighborhoods with their classes, wearing handmade costumes all week long.
+Carnaval isn’t just for the adults!
+Kids are a big part of the celebration in Barcelona.
+In schools, classes are given a costume theme for every day of the week.
+You will see children marching around different neighborhoods, wearing handmade costumes all week long.

-This ritual marks the end of Carnaval in Barcelona.
+The sardine burial marks the end of Carnaval in Barcelona.
 Apparently, sardines represent male genitals……I know, weird.
-During Lent, your’e suppose to refrain from sex and all things wild.
-This burial represents the suppression of sins that occurred during the celebration.
+This is because during Lent, your’e suppose to refrain from sex and all things sinful.
+The burial imitates the suppression of sins that occurred during the celebration.

 We hope that this post gave you a little insight on our Carnaval.
 If you do end up participating, tag us in some of your pictures on Instagram @barcelonaexplorers360!